 1. Do read a book

 Sit in a comfortable, dimly lit chair and read a book—an actual book with pages.
 Back-lit devices are a BIG no-go in the middle of the night.
 It could be helpful to have a cozy robe or blanket next to your bed that you can quickly reach for, to make pulling back the bed covers more manageable.

 2. Do meditate

 Meditation apps now have meditations specifically designed to help you fall asleep, go back to sleep and stay asleep.
 Download an app and even have some meditations picked out in advance, so when you do wake up in the night, you only have to look at your phone for a few seconds to turn on the meditation.

 Looking at your phone will just wake you up even more and can cause your stress levels to go up, especially if you're checking social media, emails or the news.
 Skip the temptation to scroll and maybe even keep your phone plugged in across the room at night (or in another room entirely).

-Dr. Leibowitz suggests avoiding the T.V., since programs are activating to our brains and will inhibit sleep inertia even more.
+Leibowitz suggests avoiding the TV, since programs are activating to our brains and will inhibit sleep inertia even more.

 5. Do wait until you begin to feel sleepy to go back to bed

-Another option—Dr. Leibowitz says that while everyone is different, he personally sleeps with a light blocking mask that has speakers in the mask to provide white noise.
-He shared, "For me is extremely soothing and helps with falling asleep and falling back asleep should I wake during the night."
+Another option—Leibowitz says that while everyone is different, he personally sleeps with a light-blocking mask that has speakers in the mask to provide white noise.
+He shared, "For me it's extremely soothing and helps with falling asleep and falling back asleep should I wake during the night."